 What are the problems?

-- Nuclear weapons threaten global health and the environment.
-There are 14,400 nuclear weapons in the world today, thousands of which are ready for use at a moment’s notice.
+- Nuclear weapons are capable of causing death, injury and illness on a scale modern medicine cannot meet.
+There are approximately 13,100 nuclear weapons in the world today, thousands of which are ready for use at a moment’s notice.
 Equipment failure, accidents, and miscommunication have caused near-disasters in the past and remain a concern.

-- Nuclear weapons expenditures divert crucial resources away from the human needs such as education, health, and the environment.
-The U.S. is planning to spend 1.7 trillion dollars over the next 30 years on new nuclear weapons systems, which will make us less safe by launching a new global arms race and creating more radioactive waste and contamination.
+- Nuclear weapons expenditures divert crucial resources away from human needs such as education, health, and the environment.
+The U.S. is planning to spend 1.7 trillion dollars over the next 30 years on new nuclear weapons systems, which makes us less safe by launching a new global arms race and creating more radioactive waste and contamination.

-- Nuclear energy is not clean or safe.
+- Nuclear energy is not clean or safe, posing serious risk to public health.
 There is no credible, long-term solution for storing the highly toxic radioactive waste produced by nuclear power.
 Nuclear reactors are also vulnerable to accidents, terrorist attacks, and natural disasters, all of which are expected to increase with climate change.

 - Protective radiation exposure policies are undermined by nuclear and defense industries and the government agencies that are captured by them.